-- The National Criminal Justice Agency is a membership organization for criminal justice administrative agencies.
-Its staff have a wealth of knowledge about the Byrne JAG Program.
-Also, NCJA will be hosting a webinar about the CESF program within the next week or two. - Many resources about Byrne JAG are available online from the Office of Justice Programs.
-See https://bja.ojp.gov/program/jag/overview - To learn about other federal resources beyond this CESF opportunity, you can join an NCJA webinar on April 9, 2020.
-For access, contact Melissa Nee (mnee@bbm-dc.com) by April 8, 2020, who will send you a link for the webinar. - NLADA aired a webinar on April 2, 2020 on Accessing Resources for Public Defenders.
+- NLADA aired a webinar on April 2, 2020 on Accessing Resources for Public Defenders.
 It contains helpful advice from NCJA Senior Policy Advisor Jack Cutrone on navigating the Byrne JAG process.
 See archive at: https://nlada.webex.com/nlada/lsr.php?RCID=d89a4e05c0f9e33e23cafd8703c19597 - NLADA has a publication to help defender organizations navigate the process of securing federal and non-federal grant funds.
-See Accessing Federal Grants, Foundation Funds and Other Supplemental Resources: A Toolkit for Public Defenders (March 2020)
+See Accessing Federal Grants, Foundation Funds and Other Supplemental Resources: A Toolkit for Public Defenders (March 2020) - An April 16, 2020 press release from Michigan's State Courts is a helpful example of one state's messaging about accessing CESF. - General information about accessing Byrne JAG Program funds is available in this NLADA information sheet.